eczarny/xmlrpc/README.markdown

         } else {
             NSLog(@"Parsed response: %@", [response object]);
         }

         NSLog(@"Response body: %@", [response body]);
     }

 Refer  to  XMLRPCConnectionDelegate.h for a full list of methods a delegate must implement.
 Each of these delegate methods plays a role in the life of an active XML-RPC connection.

+## Sending synchronous XML-RPC requests

+There  are  situations  where  it  may  be  desirable to invoke XML-RPC requests synchronously  in  another  thread  or  background process.
+The following method declared in XMLRPCConnection.h will invoke an XML-RPC request synchronously:

+    + (XMLRPCResponse *)sendSynchronousXMLRPCRequest: (XMLRPCRequest *)request error: (NSError **)error;

+If there is a problem sending the XML-RPC request expect nil to be returned.

 # What if I find a bug, or what if I want to help?